Mani02-11/Exp7/README.md

 - Incorporates dynamic `ImageView` components with responsive tinting.
 - Shows detailed information about the selected technology in a secondary Activity.
 - Supports smooth Intent-based Navigation with data passing (Extras).
-- Built using Kotlin, Android Studio, and modern Material Components XML styling.
+- Built using Kotlin, Android Studio and modern Material Components XML styling.

 ---